robertdp/purescript-react-store/README.md

     }
 ```

+`useStore` is most useful for larger and more complex components, like page-level components.
 If you're not sure you need this library, try the hooks exposed by `react-basic-hooks` first.
 Just using `useEffect` and `useReducer` can get you a long way, and that library also includes `useAffReducer` for an Elm-ish approach.